Dynamic flux surrogate-based partitioned methods for interface problems

 Results for the single material configuration are collected in two tables and two figures.
 Table \ref{tab:singlemat_patch} shows relative solution errors and speedups for the patch test, whereas Table \ref{tab:singlemat_combo} shows this data for the combination test.
-For the latter we also provide surface plots of the monolithic, IVR(C), IVR(L), and DMD-FS solutions in Figures \ref{fig:monolithic_singlemat}--\ref{fig:DMD_singlemat}, respectively, as well as plots of the profiles of these solutions along the interface in Figures \ref{fig:interface_consistent_singlemat}--\ref{fig:interface_DMD_singlemat}.
+For the latter we also provide surface plots of the reference non-hybrid monolithic solution, and the IVR(C), IVR(L), and DMD-FS solutions in Figures \ref{fig:monolithic_singlemat}--\ref{fig:DMD_singlemat}, respectively, as well as plots of the profiles of these solutions along the interface in Figures \ref{fig:interface_consistent_singlemat}--\ref{fig:interface_DMD_singlemat}.

+\paragraph{Discussion of results} First, we recall that for $\kappa_1=\kappa_2$ the IVR(C) solution of a hybrid monolithic discretization of the model problem should coincide with its \emph{non-hybrid} monolithic solution on the same mesh; see Section \ref{sec:closure}.
+The relative IVR(C) solution errors in Tables \ref{tab:singlemat_patch}-\ref{tab:singlemat_combo} verify this property.

-\paragraph{Discussion of results} Our results in the single material case largely mirror those in the multi-material setting, except that now DMD-FS consistently outperforms IVR(L) not only in terms of computational cost but also in terms of accuracy.
+Insofar as the accuracy and the efficiency of the DMD-FS scheme are concerned, our results in the single material case essentially mirror those in the multi-material setting.
+Specifically, the data in Tables \ref{tab:singlemat_patch}-\ref{tab:singlemat_combo} confirm that DMD-FS consistently outperforms IVR(L) not only in terms of computational cost but also in terms of accuracy.
 The accuracy distinction is particularly strong for the patch test where on the finest mesh the relative errors of the DMD-FS solution are four orders of magnitude better than those of the IVR(L) solution; see Table \ref{tab:singlemat_patch}.
 Likewise, data in Table \ref{tab:singlemat_combo} shows that, for the combination test, DMD-FS also reliably delivers more accurate solutions than IVR(L) while being several times faster than the latter.
-Most notably, we see double digit speedups relative to IVR(C) for both test problems on all meshes, further confirming the potential of the DMD-FS approach to produce accurate solutions at a fraction of the cost of the IVR(C) scheme.
+Most notably, we see double digit speedups relative to IVR(C) for both test problems on all meshes, further confirming the potential of the DMD-FS approach to produce accurate solutions at a fraction of the cost of the hybridized IVR(C) scheme.